salmandar/salman-ul-hassan-dar/content/authors/admin/_index.md

   - course: MSc in Electrical and Electronics Engineering
     institution: Bilkent University
     year: 2016
-  - course: BSc in Artificial Intelligence
+  - course: BSc in Mechatronics Engineering
     institution: National University of Sciences and Technology
     year: 2012